unm-digital-futures/digital-history-review/docs/essays/you-are-here.md

 ![here1](https://github.com/unm-digital-futures/digital-history-review/blob/master/docs/essays/images/here1.jpg "Concave Appearance")

-Figure 3.
-Here 1- Concave Appearance
+^Figure 3.
+Here 1- Concave Appearance^

 The convenient parking makes it completely accessible to view the artwork up close.
 A person can just step outside their vehicle and walk a short distance to view the artwork.
 It can also be accessed by the sidewalks emerging from the playground or neighborhoods.
 The playground is directly located to the right of artwork.
 A shopping center can be seen in the distance but isn’t too much of an interference to environment’s peacefulness.